dabad-es/mage-chrome-toolbar-2025/README.md

-# Magento Chrome Toolbar for MSP DevTools
+# Magento Chrome Toolbar for MSP DevTools 2025 (Manifest v3)

 **Magento Chrome Toolbar** is a chrome extension to be used with **MSP_DevTools** for **Magento 1** or **Magento 2**.

 This extension allows you to **quickly access** the information you need to debug your Magento performances, to build your new theme or to modify an existing one.

+**The compatibility has been extended by [David Abad](https://dabad.es).
+Now you can use it with modern Chrome browser versions.**

 ## How can I install it?
 Just install from **[Chrome WebStore][1]**.